 Although this colour can be used directly from the tube, it is designed to be modified with additional Matisse colours to create depth and highlights.
 Just as people are not one flat colour, the artist needs to approach painting flesh colours with a range of tones to crate depth.

 One way to do this is to mix a range of colours using Matisse Skin Tone Deep as a base.
-If a real subject is being used, a photograph can be used to create a range of skin tones on a palette.
-Using the photograph as a reference, the artists can mix a Matisse Skin Tone Dark with other colours until the desired shades are achieved.
+If a real subject is being used, a photograph can be used as a visual guide line to create a range of skin tones on a palette.
+Using the photograph as a reference, the artists can mix Matisse Skin Tone Deep with other colours until the desired shades are achieved.
 Adding small amounts of dark colours to light colours is more desirable and efficient than adding light to dark.

-If the artist is experimenting with creating skin tones and a real life willing subject is not available, the artist’s own hand can be used a reference.
+If the artist is experimenting with creating skin tones and a real life willing subject is not available, the artist’s own hand can be used as reference.

 To install this Web App in your iPhone/iPad press and then Add to Home Screen.